sidbala4023/Trigger/README.md

 25.Write a trigger to prevent duplicate account while an account is inserted

-26. Write a trigger to Account’sfiledTotalAmountofContact(Custom Object) when an Contact is
+26. Write a trigger to Account’sfiledTotalAmountofContact(Custom Object) when an Contact is Inserted